Winifred Atwell: Legacy

-Elton John called Atwell one of his musical heroes.
+Elton John, writing in his 2019 memoir Me, described Atwell as one of his musical heroes.

 In November 2020, a Nubian Jak Community Trust black plaque honouring Atwell was unveiled at the former site of a hair salon she owned in Chaucer Road, Brixton, south London.
+The Winifred Atwell Salon had opened in 1956, the year after Carmen Maingot became the first black woman to open a salon in London, in South Kensington (with a basement room that featured decor by fellow Trinidadian artist Althea McNish).
+After Atwell's Brixton salon was destroyed by fire, she opened up a second store in Mayfair.